 - Restriction of lobbying activities as a recipient of federal funds

 - Confidentiality and the safeguarding of victim records and other information considered sensitive; maintenance of these records; access to these records; procedure of releasing records with victim’s consent; and retention/destruction of records.
-Program must also document a procedure if there has been a breach, or release of confidential, personally identifying victim information.
+Organization must also document their procedure if there has been a breach, or release of confidential, personally identifying victim information.
 Please refer to Chapter VII.
-Confidentiality & Informed Consent (opens in new window).
+Confidentiality & Informed Consent.

 - Grievance procedure for victims, employees and volunteers

 - Personnel Policy (See Chapter V. Policies and Procedures, Personnel Policies and Procedures